stclib/STC/README.md

 Highlights
 ----------
-- **User friendly** - Incredible easy to use and deploy.
-Just include the header and you are good to go.
+- **User friendly** - Super easy usage, just include the header and you are good to go.
 The API and functionality is very close to c++ STL, and is fully listed in the docs.
-The ***using***-declaration instantiates the container type to use.
+The ***using_***-declaration instantiates the container type to use.
 You may pass *optional* arguments to it for customization of value- *comparison*, *destruction*, *cloning*, *convertion types*, and more.
-- **Amazing performance** - All the containers are either about equal or faster than c++ STL containers. **cmap** and **cset** are in general around ***3 times faster*** than the c++ STL equivalents with the included generic hash key, and **csmap** and **csset** have 20% faster lookup time than *std::map / std::set* See *Performance* below.
+- **Unparalleled performance** - All the containers are either equal or faster than c++ STL containers.
+See performance bar chart below.
-- **Fully memory managed** - As stated above, all containers will destruct keys, values via destructor passed as macro parameters to the ***using***-declaration.
-Also smart pointers are supported to be stored, see **csptr**.
+- **Fully memory managed** - All containers will destruct keys, values via destructor passed as macro parameters to the ***using_***-declaration.
+Also smart-pointers are supported and can be stored in containers, see ***csptr***.
-- **Full type safety** - Avoids error-prone casting of container types and elements back and forth from your containers.
+- **Fully type safe** - Avoids error-prone casting of container types and elements back and forth from the containers.
 - **Uniform API** - Methods to ***construct***, ***initialize***, ***iterate*** and ***destruct*** have a uniform and intuitive usage across the various containers.
 - **Small footprint** - Small source code and generated executables.
 The executable from the above example with six different containers is *26 kb in size* compiled with TinyC.
 - **Dual mode compilation** - By default it is a simple header-only library with inline and static methods only, but you can easily switch to create a traditional library with shared symbols, without changing existing source files.
-See below how to.
+See below how-to.

 Installation
 ------------